 What if you get fired after say 23 months, and they do not give you your one month’s notice?
 Well, unfortunately all you can do is bring a claim for your one month’s notice.
 It is however often possible to obtain some kind of compensation in these situations with some negotiating, regardless of the legalities of the situation.
 The closer the termination date is to the two years’ service, the stronger your argument would be.

 If you are dismissed after 1 week before the 24 month mark, without notice, in circumstances which should not warrant summary termination for gross misconduct, the Tribunal can add the one week statutory notice, giving the minimum two years’ service for an unfair dismissal claim.
 The last day of employment would then be the date when proper statutory notice would have ended.

 Which unfair dismissal claims do not require 2 years service?

 Although generally two years’ continuous employment is needed to be able to bring an unfair dismissal claim, if the dismissal is for one of the “automatically unfair” reasons below there is no qualifying period:

-Just because you don’t have two years’ service, you are not automatically barred from bringing one of the above claims.
-For example if the dismissal is related to discrimination on grounds of sex, race, age, disability, sexual orientation or religious belief, there is no 2 year requirement and no limit on the amount of damages the Tribunal can award for unfair dismissal.
+Just because you have less than two years’ service, you are not automatically barred from bringing one of the above claims.
+For example if the dismissal is related to discrimination on grounds of sex, race, age, disability, sexual orientation, religious belief, or fears about healthy and safety at work (eg coronavirus) there is no 2 year requirement and no limit on the amount of damages the Tribunal can award for unfair dismissal.

 Top TipsAlex Monaco